kvarak/dnd/docs/_Folk/beastfolk.md

 - **Ability Score Increase**.
 Your Constitution ability score, both current and maximum, increases by 2, while your Intelligence ability score, both current and maximum, is reduced by 2.

 - **Iceborn**.
+Add the *Survival* skill to your class skills if not already there.
+The *Survival - Arctic* skill costs 0 to you.
 You are naturally adapted to cold climates, as described in chapter 5 of the Dungeon Master’s Guide, and you have resistance to cold damage.

 - **Marine Hunter**.
-You have a swimming speed of 30 feet, and you can hold your breath for up to 15 minutes at a time.
+You have a swimming speed of 20 ft and you can hold your breath for up to 15 minutes at a time.

 </div>